EXCEEDS: Extracting Complex Events via Nugget-based Grid Modeling in Scientific Domain

+To explore the unique characteristics of scientific domain EE, we first introduce SciEvents, a large-scale document-level multi-event dataset tailored for scientific literature.
+SciEvents contains 2,508 manually annotated abstracts with 24,381 events, and is constructed with a refined schema designed to capture dense and structurally complex event patterns.
+Dataset statistics show that SciEvents exhibits both \textbf{denser nugget distributions} and \textbf{more complex event structures} than existing domain-specific EE datasets, reflecting the information-intensive nature of scientific texts.

-Denser and more complex nuggets and events pose two challenges to existing event extraction methods.
-On the one hand, the density requires methods to utilize global information rather than only extracting events at the level of individual sentences or isolation events.
-Also, overlap among dense nuggets and events requires precise demarcation of nugget boundaries.
+Denser nuggets and more complex events pose two fundamental challenges to existing EE methods.
+On the one hand, the high density requires models to capture global information, rather than extracting events only at the sentence level or as isolated instances.